ali1845/pythonNotes/Queues.md

 ##### dequeue
 To remove the value from the queue

-**Queues uses FIFO approach:**
+**Queues use the FIFO approach:**

-First element inserted into the list should be the first one to com out.
+The first element inserted into the list should be the first one to come out.

 ###### Example
-The first arrives at the restaurant will get in the queue first and rest will follow.
-So the first person enters the queue will get the order first.
+The first who arrives at the restaurant will get in the queue first and the rest will follow.
+So the first person who enters the queue will get the order first.

 - Creating a queue for the restaurant's orders using `deque`: